 Sick Leave Pool

 The Sick Leave Pool is intended to be used by eligible employees to assist in covering the gap between the exhaustion of all accumulated paid leave and the 90-day waiting period until long-term disability insurance benefits may become effective.
 Any full-time employee shall be eligible for participation in the Pool provided that the employee has been employed with the college for one (1) year and has accumulated 40 hours of unused sick leave after the employee's donation to the Pool.
 Participation in the Pool is voluntary.
-A member of the Pool can request time from the Pool in full day increments, if he/she cannot return to work because of a serious health condition, as defined under the Family and Medical Leave Act (FMLA), and the employee has exhausted all accrued leave.
+As outlined in Board Policy 6Hx-18-5.031, eligible full-time employees may submit a Sick Leave Pool Enrollment Form during benefits open enrollment which occurs in the month of October each year.
+Details regarding the program can be found in the Sick Leave Pool Procedures.

 The College will grant up to 12 weeks of family medical leave to eligible employees within a 12-month period.
-Employees are eligible if they have worked for the College for at least one year and have worked at least 1,250 ours during the past twelve months.
-Employees may use FML on a continuous or intermittent basis during the 12-month period that begins o the first date that the employee uses FML.
-During Family Medical Leave, the College will continue to provide medical, dental, and basic life insurance coverage a the same level of contributions and benefits as before the leave.
-FML usage will be concurrent with other pay leave and all paid leave must be used before unpaid leave is granted.
+Employees are eligible if they have worked for the College for at least one year and have worked at least 1,250 hours during the past twelve months.
+Employees may use Family Medical Leave on a continuous or intermittent basis as verified by the physician during the 12-month period that begins on the first date that the employee uses Family Medical Leave.
+During Family Medical Leave, the College will continue to provide medical, dental, and basic life insurance coverage at the same level of contributions and benefits as before the leave.
+Family Medical Leave usage will be concurrent with other paid leave and all paid leave must be exhausted before unpaid leave is granted.

 An employee is provided coverage for lost wages and medical expenses that result from a job related accident or illness in accordance with the Workers' Compensation laws of the State of Florida.